daultonb/COSC360Project/milestone-docs/m1_proposal_feb15.md

  Users will be able to:
-  - Browse discussions without registering
+  - View active threads, need to register to comment or post a new thread.
+All users can Like/Dislike a comment/thread
-  - Search for posts by keyword without registering
+  - Use the search bar in the nav to easily filter posts
-  - Register at the site by providing their name, e-mail and image
+  - Signup form with account information and profle picture upload
-  - Allow user login by providing user id and password
+  - Login with email and password
-  - Create and comment (specific for each project) when logged into the site
+  - Post new threads, comment and make replies
-  - Users are required to be able to view/edit their profile
+  - Can edit account information and profile picture
-  - User password recovery (via email).
+  - Password recovery and security

 Administrators will be able to:
-- Search for user by name, email or post
+- Filter accounts to find specific users on an admin dashboard
-- Enable/disable users
+- Ban/delete user accounts and posts
-- Edit/remove posts
+- Edit existing posts to remove content

 - [ ] Status: WIP, Assigned to: